-Submitted to : Ms. Bindu Amat Submitted by : Mini.
-N. P 1st MA English Roll No : 16 Date : 29/04/2022
+Submitted by : Mini.
+N. P

+1st MA English

+Date : 29/04/2022

+Verified by Course Coordinator Bindu Amat, Tutor and Associate Professor of English

+BINDU AMAT Associate Professor of English Providence Women's College Calicut

 POSTHUMANISM / pəʊstˈhjuːmənɪz(ə)m/

 Posthumanism is a philosophical perspective of how change is enacted in the world.
 As a conceptualization and historicization of both agency and the "human," it is different from those conceived through humanism.
 Whereas a humanist perspective frequently assumes the human is autonomous, conscious, intentional, and exceptional in acts of change, a posthumanist perspective assumes agency is distributed through dynamic forces of which the human participates but does not completely intend or control.
 Posthumanist philosophy constitutes the human as: (a) physically, chemically, and biologically enmeshed and dependent on the environment; (b) moved to action through interactions that generate affects, habits, and reason; and (c) possessing no attribute that is uniquely human but is instead made up of a larger evolving ecosystem.
 There is little consensus in posthumanist scholarship about the degree to which a conscious human subject can actively create change, but the human does participate in change.